search menu

 myVal := ss.Values["sessionVal"].(string)

-// setting a flash message
+// adding a flash message

 ss.AddFlash("welcome!")